tomato42/openssl/README.md

 2. to keep the source as aligned to the original as possible
 3. keep the patches transparent (easily applicable to the original source)
 4. keep the patches maintainable
+5. write as little custom/new code as possible

 #### More information
 See [https://www.onwebsecurity.com/openssl/the-work-flow-of-the-full-featured-openssl-fork-chacha20poly1305](https://www.onwebsecurity.com/openssl/the-work-flow-of-the-full-featured-openssl-fork-chacha20poly1305) for detailed differences between the official openssl source and this fork, and on the workflow of keeping everything as up-to-date as possible.

+Please see [https://www.onwebsecurity.com/openssl/replacing-chacha20poly1305-a-new-owner](https://www.onwebsecurity.com/openssl/replacing-chacha20poly1305-a-new-owner) for information about the future of the current ChaCha20 / Poly1305 code.

 #### Additions
 * Added ChaCha20 and Poly1305 ciphers (backported from the upstream 1.0.2-aead branch)